artica/website/_posts/blog/2013-11-17-fm-stream-mocambique.markdown

 frontimage: /assets/images/2013-11-17-mocambique-2.jpg
 ---

-Meanwhile, somewhere in Moçambique, one of our <a href="http://artica.cc/blog/2013/11/07/fm-stream-tech-report.html">FM Stream rack boxes</a> is now up and running!
+Meanwhile, somewhere in Moçambique, one of our <a href="http://artica.cc/blog/2013/11/07/fm-stream-tech-report.html">FM Stream rack boxes</a> is already up and running!

 We have photos to prove it: